herman-morozov/portfolio/README.md

 # Herman Morozov - Data Analyst Portfolio

 ## About
-This is a repository to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.
+This is a repository to showcase skills, share projects, and track my progress in Data Analytics / Data Science related topics.